-Nearly all of the data that you enter into VIVO will be stored in a MySQL database.
+Nearly all of the data that you enter into VIVO will be stored in a special database called a "triple store".
+Most installations use MySQL to hold the triple store.
 The actual location of this data depends on what system you have, and on how you install MySQL (see Install required software).
 You will access the data through VIVO, or occasionally through the MySQL client application.